Smuger12/arch_install/README.md

 # Simple Arch Linux installation script in POSIX shell
-Install Arch Linux on EFI/Legacy with Grub and additional partitions such as var, swap, home also supports manual and automatic partitioning method.
+Install Arch Linux (with KDE Plasma) on EFI/Legacy with Grub and additional partitions such as var, swap, home also supports manual and automatic partitioning method.

 ## How to...